tofeeq/instagram-php/README.md

 Instagram API for PHP using Guzzle

 ## Installation
-Create a directory with name .cred in your code directory For example
+Create a directory with name .cred in your code directory, auth token will be placed in .cred directory For example
 ```
 instagram (root)